Skip to main content

 How to Add More Text-to-Speech Natural Voices to Chrome

-If you use HoverSpeak with Chrome on Windows, you may notice a smaller set of voices than you'd like, especially if you haven't enabled cloud voices in HoverSpeak options.
-In this article we will go through how to add additional Google Voices and languages to the Chrome browser, and making them available in HoverSpeak.
+If you use HoverSpeak with Chrome on Windows, you may notice a smaller set of voices than you'd like, especially if cloud voices are turned off in HoverSpeak.
+This guide shows you how to add more Google natural voices and languages to Chrome, then make them available in HoverSpeak.

 The first thing you might think is that you can simply go to Settings > Languages and add additional languages there, expecting the accompanying voices to be included.
 However, it’s not quite that simple.
 In practice, adding additional languages to Chrome as of this writing is done in a completely different location.